dwyl/elixir-invoke-lambda-example/README.md

 which is a "_my first phoenix app_".

-You don't need to have _any_ knowledge of AWS Lambda, but if you are curious to learn, read our beginner's guide:
+You don't need to have _any_ knowledge of AWS Lambda, just treat it as any other function call. <br />
+If you are _curious_ to learn more about Lambda, read our beginner's guide:
 [dwyl/**learn-aws-lambda**](https://github.com/dwyl/learn-aws-lambda)